-On Google Maps, the labels that are different from Apple are all state and province labels (that is, except for Ottawa).
+On Google Maps, the labels that are different from Apple are all state and province labels (except for Ottawa).
 And on Apple Maps, the labels that are different from Google are all city labels.

-If we combine the two maps together, we start to see why they’re different:
+If we combine the two maps together, we see why they’re different:

 Apple, meanwhile, labels Washington—but Washington’s label occupies the space where West Virginia and Maryland would be labeled, so they don’t appear on Apple’s map.

-There are at least three other similar situations on the combined map above:
+And there are at least three similar situations on the map above:

-- Google labels the state of Connecticut, while Apple labels the city of New York.
+Google labels Connecticut, while Apple labels New York City.

-Notice on z3 that Google labels states and provinces—but no cities.
-And Apple labels cities—but no states or provinces.
+Notice that Google labels states and provinces, but no cities.
+And Apple labels cities, but no states or provinces.